CoboGlobal/cobo-waas2-go-sdk/docs/WalletsAPI.md

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------
-**ctx** | **context.Context** | context for authentication, logging, cancellation, deadlines, tracing, etc.
+**ctx** | **context.Context** | context for ServerHost/Env, Signer, etc.
 **walletId** | **string** | Unique id of the wallet |

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetMaxSendValueRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetMaxTransferableValueRequest struct via the builder pattern

 Name | Type | Description  | Notes